VahidR/CloudRecruit/README.md

 ## CloudRecruit

-a Cloud based Recruiting App on top of Salesforce platform
+a small Cloud based Recruiting App on top of Salesforce platform

 ####Cloning
 clone the repository by using: